Who Are We?

 Notice the change in landscape that occurs from 1981 to 2010.
 New development is outlined in orange.

-Best Management Practices, or BMPs, are simple things we can do to decrease and prevent stormwater pollution.
-Some BMPs are personal actions we all can take, like picking up after our pets, while other BMPs can be installed on our properties, such as rain gardens and rain barrels.
-The graphic below outlines several BMPs property owners can install to help heal the Bradley and Hewletts Creek Watersheds!
+Stormwater Solutions, formerly known as Best Management Practices (BMPs), are simple things we can do to decrease and prevent stormwater pollution.
+Some Stormwater Solutions are personal actions we all can take, like picking up after our pets, while others can be installed on our properties, such as rain gardens and rain barrels.
+The graphic below outlines several Stormwater Solutions property owners can install to help heal the Bradley and Hewletts Creek Watersheds.
+You can find out more at our Stormwater Solution page: Click Me!

 ...in fact, you're in one right now!
 A watershed is an area of land that drains runoff to a particular creek, lake, or larger waterway.